 Due to many deaths from the plague and the Hussite Wars, over 40,000 people were buried in the cemetery.
 In the 1400s, a Gothic church was built in the center of the cemetery.
 The church included an upper level as well as a lower chapel to be used as an ossuary.
 The ossuary stored the bones from the mass graves unearthed during construction.

 In 1511, a half-blind monk was assigned the task of stacking the bones and created six pyramids.
-More than 300 years later, the bones were arranged artistically as they are today.
-A local woodcarver, Frantisek Rindt, was hired by the noble Schwarzenberg family to decorate the chapel with the bones.
+More than 300 years later, a local woodcarver, Frantisek Rindt, was hired by the noble Schwarzenberg family to decorate the chapel with the bones.
+The bones were arranged artistically as they are today.

 While the exterior of the Sedlec Ossuary is unassuming, these fascinating bone decorations are what inspired me to take the side trip to Kutná Hora and the Sedlec Ossuary.